Dreamwalked/AutoBedwars/README.md

 * Uses minimal PC resources
 * Moves around and dies occasionally to avoid AFK checks
 * Automatically requeues on game end
+* Webhook that provides updates on the bot's status

 <p align="right">(<a href="#readme-top">back to top</a>)</p>